 For those unfamiliar with the local lingo: “Sa Rueta” is the diminutive of “Sa Rua”, as the grown-ups’ carnival procession is called that traditionally takes place on the weekend following the little ones’.
 The only thing small at Sa Rueta, however, are the protagonists of the show – well, most of them.
 Every year there are reported sightings of granddads wearing butterfly wings, dads dressed up as Little Red Riding Hood with a little two-legged wolves at their heels and whole families of dinosaurs.
 Even dogs, dolls and teddy bears walk through town in disguise.

 Robert Holland and John Hutson joined in the fun for us.
 Look and see who they met on their way.
-This video is from 2019, to keep our memories strong for the full celebrations in 2022.

 Read more about the grown-ups’ carnival procession Sa Rua here.